h-yung/naginata-notes/README.md

 # Naginata Notes
 A notebook to contain practice notes that can be added, updated, or deleted.
-Displayed as note cards.
+Displayed as note cards that you can filter or search by title fragment.

 **Tech used**: CSS, JavaScript, Node.js, Express, MongoDB, some EJS.